-A one semester course usually taken in the 12th grade.
-This course is an introduction to basic Economic principles with emphasis on microeconomic concepts and models that will give the students essential basic knowledge required to make intelligent economic decisions in individual, group and business situations.
-The students learn to think like an economist to conceptualize solutions to a wide variety of economic problems that best that represent the world today, without giving up Christian principles.
+A one-semester course usually taken in the 12th grade.
+This course is an introduction to basic Economic principles with emphasis on Microeconomic concepts and models that will give the student essential basic knowledge required to make intelligent economic decisions in individual, group, and business situations.
+The student learns to think like an economist in order to conceptualize solutions to a wide variety of economic problems that are in the world today, without giving up Christian principles.